turingschool/backend-curriculum-site/module4/projects/take_home_challenge/musixmatch_challenge.md

 If you do complete everything and have time for an extension, then you can implement authentication.

 Create a separate single page, frontend application that will interact with your API.
 The frontend application can be written using jQuery and vanilla JavaScript. _It is not necessary for you to use a frontend framework._ This single page application should have some styling and should update the information on the page without needing to refresh the entire page.

+Both your backend and frontend application should be deployed to production.